patthsone/BlockerPasses-CS2/README.md

 ## Requirements

 - MenuManagerCS2 must be installed and running
-- MenuManagerApi.dll must be available in the plugin directory
+- MenuManager.dll must be available in the plugin directory